-An employee agrees not to come to work, or perform any duties for their employer whatsoever (although training is permitted), because of circumstances related to the coronavirus outbreak.
-Otherwise they remain an employee of the business; their continuous service and holiday entitlement continue to accrue and they will have the right to bring employment tribunal claims if their employment rights are not adhered to.
-Provided that they have this agreement in place, the employer can claim certain prescribed amounts of wages back through the government portal here.
+From 1 July an employee can either agree to reduce their normal working hours (flexible furlough), or not to perform any work for their employer whatsoever, although training is permitted (full furlough), because of circumstances related to the coronavirus outbreak.
+They will remain an employee of the business; their continuous service and holiday entitlement continue to accrue and they will have the right to bring employment tribunal claims if their employment rights are not adhered to.
+Provided that an employee has agreed to be furloughed, an employer can claim certain prescribed amounts of their wages back through the government portal here.

 How long does the Furlough Scheme last?

-This is a temporary scheme currently running for the recoupment wage costs over the period 1 March 2020 to 30 June 2020, but the government has said that it may be extended if necessary.
+This is a temporary scheme currently running for the recoupment of wage costs over the period 1 March 2020 to 31 October 2020.

 Does the furlough period have to last for the duration of the Scheme and can staff be rotated?

 Employers do not have to furlough staff for the entirety of this period and can rotate staff on furlough.
-However, in order to recoup wages, it is necessary for each staff member to be furloughed for a minimum period of three weeks.
+In order to recoup wages for employees that are placed on furlough between 1 March and 30 June 2020 however, it is a requirement that each employee be furloughed for a minimum period of three weeks.